 For their first speaker series of 2019, The Sasaki Foundation hosted a conversation on the future of transportation in Massachusetts.
 Panelists from both private and public sectors discussed a variety of topics, including equity issues and how different options impact businesses and communities across the state.
 Central to this discussion was the recent report from Governor Baker’s Commission on the Future of Transportation in the Commonwealth.

-- Healthy Eating and Physical Activity. $1,000 mini-grants are available for projects that promote healthy eating and/or physical activity in children and adults.
-Up to 13 projects will be funded.
-Last year’s winning projects included a bike giveaway event, cooking and gardening activities for children, outdoor adventure activities for youth, and a survey of food pantry clients.
-See the full list of 2022 Healthy Eating and Physical Activity Mini-Grant Winners.
+- Healthy Eating and Physical Activity. $1,000 mini-grants are available for projects that promote healthy eating and/or physical activity in children and/or adults.
+Up to ten projects will be funded.
+Last year’s winners included such projects as a day of joy for individuals without housing; chair yoga classes for an Ethiopian elders group; and a staff summer wellness program encouraging movement and healthy eating.

 The mini-grants are competitive.
 All applications are reviewed by representatives from the Cambridge Public Health Department, the Hideo Sasaki Foundation, and other organizations and groups.

-The mini-grant guidelines and application are available on the Cambridge Public Health Department website: www.cambridgepublichealth.org/services/mini-grants
+The mini-grant guidelines and application are available on the Cambridge Public Health Department's Mini-Grants web page.

 Cambridge Public Health Department